 Some AJAX frameworks or browser applications use special HTTP requests, which are permanently open in order to retrieve asynchronous data from the server.
 These requests may let the synchronization hang until the specified synchronization timeout expires.
 To prevent this situation, either use the HTML synchronization mode or specify the URL of the problematic request in the Synchronization exclude list setting.

 Use a monitoring tool to determine if playback errors occur because of a synchronization issue.
 For instance, you can use FindBugs, http://findbugs.sourceforge.net/, to determine if an AJAX call is affecting playback.
 Then, add the problematic service to the Synchronization exclude list.

-You can configure page synchronization settings for each individual visual test or script or you can set global options that apply to all visual tests and scripts in the Options dialog box.
-Choose expand Playback and click xBrowser to configure these options.
+You can configure page synchronization settings for each individual test or you can set global options that apply to all tests in the Script Options dialog box.

 To add the URL to the exclusion filter, specify the URL in the Synchronization exclude list in the Script Options dialog box.